-I have talked before about how recycling is great, but is not the end solution.
-We must do more to reduce our reliance on single use plastic in order to protect our environment and combat climate change.
+I have talked before about how recycling is great, but it’s far from the end solution.
+We can all do more to reduce our reliance on single use plastic in order to protect our environment and combat climate change.

 One of the things I have found most challenging about transitioning to a zero waste lifestyle is finding good alternatives to plastic packaged bathroom and beauty products.
 Have you ever thought about how many bottles of body wash you go through every year?
 Or how many tubes of toothpaste?
 These products produce a huge amount of waste.
 For example, one billion plastic toothbrushes are thrown away every year in the United States, creating 50 million pounds of waste.
 And this is only one of many eye watering statistics about the amount of waste we produce globally.